Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

-Following semi-supervised learning setting that the unlabeled samples are used for training via assigning pseudo labels, we further conduct data mining to access how the pretrained models improve the data mining procedure.
+Following semi-supervised learning setting that the unlabeled samples are used for training via assigning pseudo labels, we further conduct a simple data mining procedure to access how the pre-trained models improve data mining.
 The data mining procedure is conducted as follows: 1) Using the fine-tuned model to infer on all unlabeled samples, and obtaining a confidence distribution for each image.
 2) The information entropy is calculated to measure the confidence degree of each image, and we filter those samples with entropy higher than a threshold.
 3) Convert the soft labels into one-hot pseudo label via only retaining the highest scored dimension, and train the model together with the ground truth labeled data.
-We simply set the threshold as 1 and the model is trained following a standard fully supervised learning procedure \cite{he2016deep}.
-Specifically, the model is trained for 90 epoch with initial learning rate set as $1e\!-\!4$ for backbone and $1e\!-\!2$ for fc layer, and they are both decayed by 0.1 after every 30 epochs.
+We simply set the entropy threshold as 1 and the model is trained following a standard fully supervised learning procedure \cite{he2016deep}.
+Specifically, the model is trained for 90 epoch with initial learning rate set as $10^{-4}$ for backbone and $10^{-2}$ for fc layer, and they are both decayed by 0.1 after every 30 epochs.
 The results are shown in the last row of Table \ref{tab:semi_imagenet}, the performance can be further boosted via a simple data mining procedure, and we achieve $66.7\%$ top-1 accuracy with $1\%$ labeled samples, and $75.1\%$ top-1 accuracy with $10\%$ labeled samples.
-Importantly, with only $10\%$ labels, we are approaching the fully supervised baseline ($76.5\%$) that makes use of all labeled samples.